rage/programming-23/data/part-4/6-strings-and-lists.md

 <programming-exercise name='Grade statistics' tmcname='part04-38_grade_statistics'>

-In this exercise you will write a program for printing out grade statistics for a single student.
+In this exercise you will write a program for printing out grade statistics for a university course.

-The program asks the user for exam points and exercises completed from the courses the student has taken, and then prints out statistics based on the numbers.
+The program asks the user for results from different students on the course.
+These include exam points and numbers of exercises completed.
+The program then prints out statistics based on the results.

 Exam points are integers between 0 and 20.
 Exercise points are integers between 0 and 100.

 The program kees asking for input until the user types in an empty line.
-You may assume all lines contain valid input, that is, there are two integers on the line or the line is empty.
+You may assume all lines contain valid input, which means that there are two integers on each line, or the line is empty.

 And example of how the data is typed in: